This page will provide an overview of Access Controls, covering the following topics:

 Grid reference

-The grid reference is generalised to the set public resolution.
+The grid reference is generalised to the set public resolution or sensitive generalisation.

 E.g., For a record supplied with a 1m grid reference in a dataset with a 1km set public resolution, the grid reference will be generalised to 1km.

-However, if the supplied resolution is lower than the set public resolution, the grid reference will not be changed and will remain with the supplied resolution.
+If the supplied grid reference resolution is lower than the set public resolution or sensitive generalisation, the supplied grid reference will be used.

 Coordinate uncertainty in meters

-The coordinate uncertainty in meters is generalised to the set public resolution.
+The coordinate uncertainty in meters is generalised to the set public resolution or sensitive generalisation.

 E.g., For a record supplied with a coordinate uncertainty (m) of 50 in a dataset with the set public resolution 1km, the coordinate uncertainty will be generalised to 707.1 (1km).

-However, if the supplied resolution is lower than the set public resolution, the coordinate uncertainty in meters is the supplied resolution.
+If the supplied coordinate uncertainty resolution is lower than the set public resolution or sensitive generalisation, the supplied coordinate uncertainty will be used.

 Latitude and longitude